 In a groundbreaking PETA victory more than three decades in the making, the U.S. military has agreed to replace the use of animals in six different areas of medical training with modern human-patient simulators.
 These advanced simulators will better prepare medical personnel to treat injured soldiers and will prevent countless animals from being cut into and having hard plastic tubes repeatedly forced down their throats, among other invasive and often deadly procedures.

-As reported in a Boston Globe cover story, in a recently released memorandum, Assistant Secretary of Defense Dr. Jonathan Woodson determined that “suitable simulation alternatives can replace the use of live animals” in certain trauma and other surgical training courses.
+As reported in a Boston Globe cover story, in a recently released memorandum, Assistant Secretary of Defense Dr. Jonathan Woodson determined that “suitable simulation alternatives can replace the use of live animals” in certain trauma and other surgical training courses and in obstetrics and gynecology residency, among other medical education areas.
 PETA specifically requested that the military adopt the simulators for trauma and pediatric intubation training, two of the areas for which they will now be used.
 Woodson ordered all service branches “to fully transition to the use of simulations in these programs by no later than January 1, 2015.”

 It will be a happy new year for countless animals.